dotnet-presentations/eshop-app-workshop/README.md

 ### Using macOS, Linux, or Windows but not using Visual Studio

-If you're using macOs or Linux, or on Windows but don't want to use Visual Studio, you must [download](https://www.microsoft.com/net/download) and install the .NET SDK (version 8.0.100 or newer).
+If you're using macOs or Linux, or on Windows but don't want to use Visual Studio, you must [download](https://www.microsoft.com/net/download) and install the .NET SDK (version 8.0.100 or newer). .NET Aspire 9.0 runs on both .NET 8.0 and .NET 9.0.
 You can use the editor or IDE of your choice but note that some operations might be more difficult due to lack of support for .NET Aspire at this time.

 ### Updating and installing the .NET SDK workload for Aspire

 After installing Visual Studio Preview or the required .NET SDK, you will need to update and install the .NET SDK workload for Aspire.
-This workshop is using the latest version of .NET Aspire (8.2).
+This workshop is using the latest version of .NET Aspire (9.0).
 For your convenience, scripts are provided in this repository to make this process easy:

 1. Clone [this repo](https://github.com/dotnet-presentations/eshop-app-workshop) to your machine.
 1. In your terminal, navigate to the repo root and run the command `dotnet --version` to verify you are using version 8.0.100 or later of the .NET SDK: